elastic/fleet-server/README.md

 More instructions for setup can be found in the [Elastic Stack Installation Guide](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html).

+##### Elasticsearch configuration

+Elasticsearch configuration generally does not need to be changed when running a single-instance cluster for local testing.
+See our [integration elasticsearch.yml](./dev-tools/integration/elasticsearch.yml) for an example of what is used for our testing configuration.

+##### Kibana configuration

+Custom Kibana configuration can be used to preload fleet with integrations and policies (by using the `xpack.fleet,packages` and `xpack.fleet.agentPolicies` attributes).
+It can also be used to set fleet-settings such as the fleet-server hosts (`xpack.fleet.agents.fleet_server.hosts`) and outputs (`xpack.fleet`).
+Please see our e2e tests [kibana.yml configuration](./dev-tools/e2e/kibana.yml) for a complete example.

+Note that our tests run the Elasticsearch container on a Docker network where the host is called `elasticsearch`, the and the fleet-server container is called `fleet-server`.

 #### fleet-server stand alone

-Fleet UI requires a managed Fleet Server, to be able to use stand alone Fleet server, you need to enroll a managed Fleet Server or disable this requirement.
-You can disable this requirement since Kibana 8.8.0, starting it with `xpack.fleet.enableExperimental: ['fleetServerStandalone']`.
+Fleet in Kibana requires a managed fleet-server (generally the one you enroll with the elastic-agent instructions).
+To disable this requirement for a local fleet-server instance use:
+`xpack.fleet.enableExperimental: ['fleetServerStandalone']` (available since `v8.8.0`).
 This is only supported internally and is not intended for end-users at this time.

+##### fleet-server configuration

 Access the Fleet UI on Kibana and generate a fleet-server policy.
 Set the following env vars with the information from Kibana:
 - `ELASTICSEARCH_CA_TRUSTED_FINGERPRINT`
 - `ELASTICSEARCH_SERVICE_TOKEN`
 - `FLEET_SERVER_POLICY_ID`
+or edit `fleet-server.yml` to include these details directly.

+Note the `fleet-server.reference.yml` contains a full configuration reference.

+##### fleet-server certificates

 Create a self-signed TLS CA and cert+key for the fleet-server instance, you can use [elasticsearch-certutil](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html) for this:
 ```shell